m-vila/Best-restaurants-in-Bangalore/README.md

     5) The top 5 preferred cuisines are: North Indian, Chinese, South Indian & Biryani
     6) The average cost for 2 pax is 555.
 Which means that there are more cheap restaurants than expensive ones.
     7) The top 5 neighborhoods with restaurants are: BTM, Koramangala 7th, 5th, 4th & 6th Block
-    8) It looks like there is a moderate correlation between average_cost and rates and votes.
+    8) It looks like there is a moderate correlation between average_cost and rates and votes, which is expected.
     There is a strong correlation between average_cost and the option to book a table.
 We can venture that if you can book a table, the restaurant will most likely be expensive.

-**General trends from cheap restaurants**
+**General trends from affordable restaurants**

     1) Most of the restaurants do not offer online order (60.5%).
     2) The top 3 preferred cuisines are: South Indian, Modern Indian, North Indian.